snakypy/dotctrl/README.md

 ## Configuration

-`Dotctrl` works on top of a configuration file created in the Dotctrl repository, which is the **dotctrl.toml** file.
+`Dotctrl` works on top of a configuration file created in the Dotctrl repository, which is the **dotctrl.json** file.

 You can open the `Dotctrl` configuration file in the terminal itself using the command: